 I led him through a maze of streets to Ticino's Pizzeria.
 We didn't talk much, James tried, but I wasn't in the mood so he fell silent and simply matched my stride.
 He didn't pester me, and didn't even mention my hasty exit from my flat, or the fact that I hadn't changed my clothes.

 I hadn't been to the restaurant for a very long time, but ten minutes after we'd placed our order, James and I were spotted.
-It should not have surprised me, as it was a very popular student haunt.
+It should not have surprised me, as it was good food, and inexpensive.
+That made it a very popular student haunt.

-In my first year like almost all freshers, I'd been placed in shared student accommodation in Endcliffe Village.
+In my first year, like almost all freshers, I'd been placed in shared student accommodation in Endcliffe Village.
 Brad (whose name was actually David Pitt), Corinne, Vicki, Phil the medic, boy-Alex, girl-Alex, and George the mad vegetarian had been my randomly selected flatmates.
-Despite the randomness of our meeting, with the exception of boy-Alex who'd dropped out after his first year, we'd all become—and remained—friends.
+Despite the randomness of our meeting, with the exception of boy-Alex (who'd dropped out after his first year) we'd all become—and remained—friends.
 I introduced them to James, explained who he was, and then told Brad and Corinne what had happened when I'd walked in on Simon.
 I was surprised to discover that, thanks to a flurry of texts, and Simon's facebook page, they already knew quite a lot.
-Simon had tried to put a positive spin on the events, but as Corinne pointed out, it's difficult to admit "my girlfriend walked in when I was shagging another woman" and come out of it in a good light.
-Instead, apparently, he'd begun an attempt at character assassination on me.
+Simon had tried to put a positive spin on the events, but as Corinne acidly pointed out, it's difficult to say "my girlfriend walked in when I was shagging another woman" and come out of it in a good light.
+Instead, apparently, in the past few minutes he'd begun an attempt at character assassination on me.
 I was surprised to discover what a nasty bitch I was.

 To my astonishment, I found myself able to talk about the incident quite easily.
-I couldn't stop myself from being catty about the appearance of the girl.
-Despite the fact that I'd only glimpsed her, by the end of the evening—as Brad, Corinne and I finished the litre carafe of house red (James stuck to orange juice)—she'd been turned into an ugly old harridan and had become the butt of many jokes.
+Despite the fact that I'd only had the briefest of glimpses, I couldn't stop myself from being catty about the girl's appearance.
+By the end of the evening—as Brad, Corinne and I finished the litre carafe of house red (James stuck to orange juice)—she'd been turned into an ugly old harridan and had become the butt of many jokes.

 Brad and Corinne were always good company.
 They had got together within days of our first meeting.
 We'd been eight fresh young students, all away from home for the first time, and we'd been forced together.
 From all the first-year relationships, they alone were still a couple two years later.

 We'd gone to a "James Bond" themed party on campus.
-I'd lost a bet with girl-Alex and, as a consequence, I was Honey Ryder.
-The guys all wore tuxedoes, Brad had hired one with a white jacket, and he'd almost managed a "Daniel Craig" look.
+I'd lost a bet with Alex and, as a consequence, I was Honey Ryder.
+The guys all wore tuxedoes, Brad had hired one with a white jacket, and he'd almost managed an old-fashioned "Daniel Craig" look.
 His hair had helped a lot.
-The other girls were all in evening wear, Corinne looking gorgeous in a dress split to the thigh.
+The other girls were all in evening wear, Corinne looking particularly gorgeous in a dress split to the thigh.
 However, because of the bet, I was in a white bikini with a wide leather belt and a cheap plastic knife.
 That was only two weeks after the eight of us had first met.
-It was also the night Brad and Corinne got together, and it was the night I spent being jealously guarded by George.
+It was also the night Brad and Corinne got together, and it was the night I spent being jealously guarded by George, bless him.

 She replied immediately: Long gone.
-Where you?
+Where are you?
 You okay?

 Fine.
 On my way.
 I replied.